 Great Ormond Street Hospital (GOSH) is in the centre of London, close to the West End and City of London.
 Where possible, we advise families to use public transport to the hospital.
 We are close to several mainline and underground stations and local bus routes.

-We also produce a more detailed travel advice guide, which you can get from the Pals office or on our website.
+We have a more detailed travel advice guide, which you can also get from the Pals office.

 Coming by car

 If you do have to come to GOSH by car, please remember that parking is very limited and generally on a ‘pay and display’ basis at a meter or in a car park.
-Details of local car parks are on our interactive map.
+The nearest car parks are found on Woburn Place or Marchmont Street.
+At Bloomsbury Car Park, you can get 50 per cent off your parking fee by printing this flyer and taking it with you when you pay.
+Offer is valid until 31 December 2014.

 If you have a disabled badge, parking is still quite hard to come by, but you can park in the immediate area of the hospital in resident parking bays, parking meter bays and ‘pay and display’ zones without a time limit.
 You can also park on a single yellow line but only for three hours.
 Remember to make sure your disabled badge is clearly displayed on the dashboard of your car.

-You should pay the Congestion Charge or register for a discount before you travel by visiting the Transport for London website or ringing 0845 900 1234.
+You should pay the Congestion Charge or register for a discount before you travel by visiting the Transport for London website or ringing 0343 222 2222.
 You can also use the freephone near the main reception desk.
-You can pay the Congestion Charge in person at selected shops and petrol stations within the zone.
-Use the Shop Locator on the Transport for London website to find your nearest shop.

-Transport to and from GOSH in an ambulance or ambulance car is only available for children who have a medical reason for it.
-This will be assessed by clinical staff before hospital transport is provided.
+Transport to and from GOSH in a car or ambulance is only available for children who have a medical reason for being unable to travel to the hospital on public transport.
+Clinical staff will assess the patient’s eligibility before transport is offered.

 Accessibility for families and visitors